Step 1: Enjoy Thanksgiving!

 2 heaping cups shredded leftover turkey — go for white & dark meat

-½ cup of white wine (reserving the rest for yourself)
+½ cup of white wine (reserve the rest for yourself)

 1 cup of your favorite cheese, coarsely grated or cubed (we used a soft gouda, but Emmental, gruyère, mozzarella are all nice options)

-12 empanada wrappers – look for La Saltena brand, para horno (oven)
+12 empanada wrappers.
+Our favorite brand is La Saltena, para horno (oven)

 At this point, you can pop the filling in the fridge and assemble the empanadas another day (it will keep for at least a few days), or go straight to assembly.

 To fill the empanadas, place an empanada wrapper in the palm your hand and add a heaping spoonful of the filling.
 Make a cup with your hand, and pinch the empanada wrapper shut so that it completely encompasses the filling.
 Seal the empanada with a series of "twist and pinch" moves, or use a fork to embellish.

 Place all the empanada-cuties on a tray, prick each with a fork, and pop into the freezer.
 Once completely frozen, you can throw all the empanadas in a freezer bag for longer-term freezer storage.